 Nag Panchami in Nepal this year 2079 falls on the 17th of Shrawan, Mangalbar.

 Historical Story Behind Nag Panchami / Story of Nag Panchami

-Another story is Lord Shiva always wears the snake named Vasuki around his neck.
+Another story is Lord Shiva always wears a snake named Vasuki around his neck.
 He had assisted during Samudra Manthan.
-That’s why Lord Shiva blessed him that he and all the other snake will be worshiped.
+That’s why Lord Shiva blessed him that he and all the other snakes will be worshiped.

 Also during Shrawan, the heavy rain caused the snakes to come outside from their holes.
 So to prevent them from coming into our home and hurting us they are worshiped.

-Also, Lord Bishnu always portrayed as sitting and resting on the Shesh Naag.
-That’s is also the reason why the snakes are worshiped.
+Also, Lord Bishnu is always portrayed as sitting and resting on the Shesh Naag.
+That is also the reason why the snakes are worshiped.

 Please do not harm these little creatures.
 They don’t harm us until we do.

-It is believed that worshipping the snakes on the NaagPanchami help us in many ways.
-If anyone has any defects in their kundalis regarding Rahu and Ketu worshipping naags on this day would help him to escape the Rahu and Ketu Dosh.
+It is believed that worshipping the snakes on the NaagPanchami helps us in many ways.
+If anyone has any defects in their Kundalis regarding Rahu and Ketu worshipping Naags on this day would help him to escape the Rahu and Ketu Dosh.

 If anyone has Kaal Sharpa Dosh then worshipping on this day would be very helpful.

 Whatever the reason or the story behind Nagpanchami.
 It is our tradition and we have to maintain this beautiful tradition.
 Also, they are beautiful and peace-loving creatures.